kipyegonrotich/yoloip4/explanationIP4.md

-# Technical Explanation: GKE Kubernetes Deployment of YOLO App
+# Technical Explanation: GKE Kubernetes Ochestration of YOLO App

 This document explains the key design choices made in deploying the YOLO e-commerce app on Google Kubernetes Engine.